Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 ### **Favicon**

 The favicon was created using [favicon.io](https://favicon.io/favicon-converter/).
-I used the image of the cat from the application's landing screen.
+I used the image of the game's protagonist.

 ### **Settings Buttons**